Stevan-LS/Data-Viz-Project/README.md

 2. Open `docs/index.html` in a modern web browser
 3. Interact with the visualizations to explore global water resource data

+## Usage Instructions

+- **Interactive Controls**: Use the provided controls to filter data and adjust parameters.
+- **Coordinated Views**: Changes in one graph will update related visualizations.
+- **Zoom Functionality**: Click and drag to zoom into specific areas of the graphs.

 ## Data Source

 This project uses AQUASTAT data, which provides comprehensive water-related statistics at the country level.